 - Participatory: All designers should design with people who have disabilities in mind.
-Disabled landscape architects can bring extra unique experience and understanding to a project to help with creative more accessible environments.
+Disabled landscape architects can bring extra unique experience and understanding of a project to help with creating more accessible environments.

 - Comfortable: People everywhere should feel safe and comfortable, as well as knowing that they belong in that area.
 With universal design, everyone can feel a sense of belonging.